Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix: Abstract

 \section{Abstract}

 Community detection is a fundamental problem in network science.
 In this paper, we consider community detection in hypergraphs drawn from the \emph{hypergraph stochastic block model} (HSBM), with a focus on exact community recovery.
-We study the performance of polynomial-time algorithms for community detection in a case where the full hypergraph is unknown.
-Instead, we are provided a \emph{similarity matrix} $W$, where $W_{ij}$ reports the number of hyperedges containing both $i$ and $j$.
-Under this information model, Kim, Bandeira, and Goemans \cite{Kim2018} determined the information-theoretic threshold for exact recovery, and proposed a semidefinite programming relaxation which they conjectured to be optimal.
+We study the performance of polynomial-time algorithms which operate on the \emph{similarity matrix} $W$, where $W_{ij}$ reports the number of hyperedges containing both $i$ and $j$.
+Under this information model, while the precise information-theoretic limit is unknown, Kim, Bandeira, and Goemans derived a sharp threshold up to which the natural min-bisection estimator on $W$ succeeds.
+As min-bisection is NP-hard in the worst case, they additionally proposed a semidefinite programming (SDP) relaxation and conjectured that it achieves the same recovery threshold as the min-bisection estimator.

 In this paper, we confirm this conjecture.
-We also show that a simple, highly efficient spectral algorithm is optimal, establishing the spectral algorithm as the method of choice.
+We also design a simple and highly efficient spectral algorithm with nearly linear runtime and show that it achieves the min-bisection threshold.
+Moreover, the spectral algorithm also succeeds in denser regimes and is considerably more efficient than previous approaches, establishing it as the method of choice.
 Our analysis of the spectral algorithm crucially relies on strong \emph{entrywise} bounds on the eigenvectors of $W$.
-Our bounds are inspired by the work of Abbe, Fan, Wang, and Zhong \cite{Abbe2020ENTRYWISEEA}, who developed entrywise bounds for eigenvectors of symmetric matrices with independent entries.
+Our bounds are inspired by the work of Abbe, Fan, Wang, and Zhong, who developed entrywise bounds for eigenvectors of symmetric matrices with independent entries.
 Despite the complex dependency structure in similarity matrices, we prove similar entrywise guarantees.